corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Unhappy path - Exception is thrown by the initiating node

-If the initiating node throws an exception it is very likely for one of the following reasons:
+If the initiating node throws an exception, it is very likely for one of the following reasons:
 - The reconciliation process is either still in progress or has failed.
-In the former situation - wait for the reconciliation process to be scheduled or complete.
-In the latter situation, review the node logs to determine the cause of the reconciliation failure (see the logging section of [LedgerSync documentation.](./ledger-sync.md)) and then reschedule the reconciliation so that it may be completed successfully.
+In the former situation, wait for the reconciliation process to be scheduled or complete.
+In the latter situation, review the node logs to determine the cause of the reconciliation failure (see the logging section of [LedgerSync documentation](./ledger-sync.md)) and then reschedule the reconciliation so that it may be completed successfully.

 #### Unhappy path - Exception is thrown by the responding node

 If the responding node throws an exception, a `RecoveryRequest` will have been created, persisted by the initiator and subsequently failed.
 The reason for the failure will be propagated back to the initiating node and recorded in the node logs.
-Review the node logs, the explanation for the failure should be prefaced by: `Manual Recovery Initialization has failed for the counter party with the message:`.
+Review the node logs - the explanation for the failure should be prefaced by: `Manual Recovery Initialization has failed for the counterparty with the message:`.

 The common reasons for this **unhappy path** are that the `RecoveryRequest` contained transactions that were invalid for recovery or that there was a `RecoveryRequest` already registered as being in progress by the counterparty with the identity of the initiator.
 In the first case, the node operator should restart the disaster recovery process by rescheduling reconciliation with the counterparty.
-In the latter situation, the node operator of the initiating party should first check their node logs and then check the `CR_RECOVERY_REQUEST` table in their DB to determine if there is, in fact, another valid and current `RecoveryRequest`.
+In the latter situation, the node operator of the initiating party should first check their node logs and then check the `CR_RECOVERY_REQUEST` table in their database to determine if there is, in fact, another valid and current `RecoveryRequest`.
 If so, they should wait for the counterparty to continue with the process described herein.
 If not, they should request that the counterparty use `FailManualRecoveryRequest` to invalidate the record so that the initiating party may create another valid `RecoveryRequest` and continue with the recovery process.

 ### Step 2.
-Export the Transaction Data
+Export the transaction data

 Based on the governing rules of the Corda network in which nodes are deployed, the node operator of the counterparty may be expected to be monitoring the exposed JMX endpoints so that they may understand when a valid `RecoveryRequest` has been initiated with them.
 Once a record of the `RecoveryRequest` has been successfully persisted on both the initiating and responding nodes (reflected via the monitored JMX attributes), the node operator of the responding party needs to create a `VaultArchive` containing all of the requested ledger data.
 They can do so using the following command:

 `flow start ExportTransactionsFlow requestId: "e769be7d-deb1-46dd-98fc-fe09e6e172b3", path: "/var/folders/vault_archives"`

-Once completed successfully the `RecoveryRequest` record will be marked as complete on the responding node (the node on which the `ExportTransactionsFlow` flow was run).
+Once completed successfully, the `RecoveryRequest` record will be marked as complete on the responding node (the node on which the `ExportTransactionsFlow` flow was run).

 Note that the `requestId` argument passed in the command above is the same as the one that was returned in step 1.
-The node operator can either be explicitly informed of this ID for convenience OR they can query their `CR_RECOVERY_REQUEST` table for `RecoveryRequest` records with the initiator and retrieve the request id.
+The node operator can either be explicitly informed of this ID for convenience or they can query their `CR_RECOVERY_REQUEST` table for `RecoveryRequest` records with the initiator and retrieve the request ID.
 Querying can be done using `GetRecoveryRequestsFlow` which returns a `List` of `RecoveryRequest` objects based on the counterparty and a target list of `RecoveryStatusFlags`.

 #### Unhappy path - Exception is thrown by the node executing this flow

 Exceptions thrown in this stage are related to one of two things.
 Either the `RecoveryRequest` was invalid, in which case it should be:
-1. Immediately rejected and failed OR,
+1. Immediately rejected and failed or,
 2. The node did not have sufficient disk space to persist the generated `VaultArchive`.

-In the first case there is no further action required by the node operator.
+In the first case, there is no further action required by the node operator.
 They may optionally inform the requesting counterparty that their `RecoveryRequest` referenced transaction data that was invalid and they may have to restart the disaster recovery process.
 In the second case, the node operator will need to make more disk space available before reattempting the export.

 ### Step 3.
-Transmit the Vault Archive
+Transmit the vault archive

 {{< warning >}}
 This step is entirely off ledger.
-It's important to recognize that the exported `VaultArchive` contains highly sensitive transaction data representing the PRIVATE ledger data shared between two counterparties.
+It's important to recognize that the exported `VaultArchive` contains highly sensitive transaction data representing the *private* ledger data shared between two counterparties.
 {{< /warning >}}

 Corda does not attempt to solve the problem of securely and privately transmitting large file payloads - operating business entities should follow their internal best practices as well as any guidelines defined by the network or business network in determining the appropriate vehicle for delivery of the `VaultArchive` with the counterparty.

 ### Step 4.
-Import the Transaction Data
+Import the transaction data

 This is the final step in the **happy path** for manual ledger recovery.
 In this step, it is assumed that the initiating node has received a copy of the `VaultArchive` which is now stored in a known location accessible via the Corda node.
 The initiating party should run `ImportTransactionsFlow` to read the `VaultArchive` data and load it into the vault using the following command: